yaya2devops/aws-cloud-project-bootcamp/journal/week5.md

     - [Implement Conversations Pattern E — `3 Steps`](#implement-conversations-pattern-e--go)
 - [Primer on Premier DynamoDB: A 101 Explainer](#primer-on-premier-dynamodb-a-101-explainer)

 Our choice of NoSQL over SQL is a testament to the sheer complexity of the messaging process, which defies conventional schema-based structuring.
 Messages are inherently unpredictable; you never know who will engage in a conversation with whom.

 Some may even create group chats that defy the boundaries of conventional data modeling in SQL.
+Welcome to the core of our bootcamp, where transformation begins.

 ## Personalizing Your NoSQL Experience
 The term **NoSQL** was first coined in 1998 by Carlo Strozzi, who used it to describe his lightweight, open-source relational database that did not expose the standard Structured Query Language (SQL) interface.